-Minecraft has rocketed to the top of every gaming chart in the world, and for very good reason, with critical acclaim hailing it as the best game of all time.
+Minecraft has rocketed to the top of every gaming chart in the world, and for very good reason, with critical acclaim hailing it as the best selling PC game of all time.

-But for all its ever-expanding content and unique spinoffs, Minecraft started as a humble block mining and structure building game.
-It was the vision of one developer who wanted to create something different.
+But for all its ever-expanding content and unique spinoffs, Minecraft started as a humble block mining and structure building game (cave game!).

 The Early Stages of Development